Jeff Beck, guitar god who influenced generations, dies at 78 - NewsBreak

 He was in a few bands — including Nightshift and The Tridents — before joining the Yardbirds in 1965, replacing Clapton but only a year later giving way to Page.
 During his tenure, the band created the memorable singles “Heart Full of Soul,” “I’m a Man” and “Shapes of Things.”

-Beck’s first hit single was 1967’s instrumental “Beck’s Bolero,” which featured future Led Zeppelin members Jimmy Page and John Paul Jones, and future Who drummer Keith Moon.
-The Jeff Beck Group — with Stewart singing — was later booked to play the 1969 Woodstock music festival but their appearance was canceled.
+Beck’s first hit single was the 1967’s instrumental “Beck’s Bolero,” which featured future Led Zeppelin members Jimmy Page, John Paul Jones, and future Who drummer Keith Moon.
+The Jeff Beck Group — with Stewart singing — was later booked to play at the 1969 Woodstock music festival, but their appearance was canceled.
 Beck later said there was unrest in the band.

 “I could see the end of the tunnel,” he told Rolling Stone in 2010.